Professor of Computer Vision

 He has over 450 publications, approximately 100 peer-reviewed journal papers, three text books, four research monographs, 24 edited research books and conference proceedings, 31 peer-reviewed book chapters, and 300 peer-reviewed conference papers.

-Professor Klette has a master’s degree in Mathematics, a Dr.rer.nat. degree in Computer Science, and a Dr.sc.nat. degree in Computer Science from Jena University.
+Professor Klette has a master’s degree in Mathematics, a Dr.rer.nat. degree in Mathematics, and a Dr.sc.nat. degree in Computer Science from Jena University.
 Prior to AUT he has held the position of professor at the Academy of Sciences, Berlin, the Technical University Berlin, and the University of Auckland.
-He has supervised 25 PhD students to successful completion and about 100 master’s projects.
+He has supervised 27 PhD students to successful completion and more than 100 master’s projects.
 Looking back, he says that he hopes he has influenced the development of numerous students, especially at PhD level.

-Professor Klette is a Fellow of the Royal Society of New Zealand.
+Professor Klette is a Fellow of the Royal Society of New Zealand and a Helmholtz International Fellow.